This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Where is The Ecstasy of Saint Teresa located?

-The sculpture is located in the Cornaro Chapel of the Santa Maria della Vittoria church in Rome.
+The sculpture is in the Cornaro Chapel of the Santa Maria della Vittoria church in Rome.

 What is the setting of The Ecstasy of Saint Teresa?

-The sculptural group is set in a dramatic scene, with Teresa lying on a cloud to signify a divine apparition.
-It is illuminated by natural light, which filters through a hidden window in the dome of the surrounding aedicule.
+The sculpture is set in a dramatic scene.
+Teresa lies on a cloud, showing a divine apparition.
+Natural light shines through a hidden window in the dome, lighting the scene.

 What is the interpretation of The Ecstasy of Saint Teresa?